Policy for credit card at Aarhus University

 • Blocking credit cards

-If the cardholder loses the card, if another person learns the cardholder’s PIN number or if credit card fraud is otherwise suspected, the cardholder must block the card by calling SEB Kort on tel. +45 36 73 71 00 as soon as possible.
-SEB Kort is open 24/7.
+If the cardholder loses the card, if another person learns the cardholder’s PIN number or if credit card fraud is otherwise suspected, the cardholder must block the card by calling AirPlus at (+45) 70 301 201, which is open around the clock.
+It is also possible to block the credit card in the AirPlus app

-When a credit card has been blocked, SEB Kort will automatically order a replacement card and a new PIN code.
-Please note that SEB Kort charges a fee of DKK 150 for a replacement card.
+When a credit card has been blocked, AirPlus will automatically order a replacement card and a new PIN code.
+Please note that AirPlus charges a fee of DKK 180 for a replacement card.

-If the cardholder urgently needs a means of payment, SEB Kort may in some cases provide the cardholder with emergency cash.
+If the cardholder is left in an emergency without a means of payment, AirPlus may be able to assist with emergency cash.

 • Cardholder dispute